Preference-Conditioned Multi-Objective RL for Integrated Command Tracking and Force Compliance in Humanoid Locomotion: Introduction

 \section{Introduction}

-Humanoid robots have become an emerging area of research in recent years, with locomotion being one of the most actively studied and developed areas.
-As humanoid robots are expected to operate in human-centered environments, locomotion must not only be robust but also naturally interactive: humanoids should reliably follow commands while also yielding to physical guidance from humans.
-This ability of \textit{force compliance} is indispensable not only for safety and effective deployment, but also for natural and intuitive collaboration.
-Without it, humanoids risk exhibiting rigid or unsafe behaviors when interacting with people, such as resisting human guidance in emergencies or responding with unnatural or excessive forces.
+Humanoid robots are increasingly deployed in human-centered environments, making robust and interactive locomotion a central capability.
+Beyond robustness, locomotion must support natural physical interaction: humanoids should reliably follow commanded motions while remaining responsive to external guidance from humans.
+This capability, commonly referred to as \textit{force compliance}, is essential for practical deployment in scenarios involving physical guidance and close human–robot interaction.
+Without sufficient compliance, humanoids may exhibit overly rigid or potentially unsafe behaviors, such as resisting human intervention or responding with excessive forces.

 Reinforcement learning with massively parallel simulation has enabled robust locomotion policies \cite{rudin2022learning, zhang2024resilient, hwangbo2019learning, gu2024humanoid, wang2025booster}.
 Recent work demonstrated walking on challenging terrains \cite{lee2020learning, kumar2021rma, kumar2022adapting, gu2024advancing}, blind navigation over stairs, push recovery \cite{melo2022learning, zhuang2024humanoid, xie2025humanoid}, and stylized walking from human references \cite{zhang2024whole, liao2025beyondmimic}, showcasing RL’s versatility for humanoid locomotion.